imharshtiwari/Hacktober-fest-2024/README.md

 🔴 Do not add anyone else's work in this repository.It will leads to failure of your pull request.

 ### **Steps To Generate PR(Pull Request)**
 🚨 Fork this repository by clicking on the fork button on the top of this page.
-This will create a copy of this repository in your account.⭐
+This will create a copy of this repository in your account.#⭐
 ## Clone the repository

 📂 Now clone the forked repository to your system.
 Go to your GitHub account, open the forked repository, click on the code button and then clone the repository.